eNMS-automation/eNMS/docs/event_driven/rest_api.rst

  # Import: via a POST call to the following URL
  http://IP_address/rest/migrate/import

-The payload must contain the name of the project, the types of object to import/export, and an boolean parameter called ``empty_database_before_import`` that tells eNMS whether or not to empty the database before importing.
+The payload must contain the name of the project, the types of instance to import/export, and an boolean parameter called ``empty_database_before_import`` that tells eNMS whether or not to empty the database before importing.

 Example of payload: